Before we attempt to provide a solution, it’s helpful to clearly understand the problem.

 The queer community is hurting, yet they feel unwelcome in the one place all people are supposed to find love, support, and belonging: the Church.

 Jesus doesn’t see sexual minorities as the problem.
 He sees their pain and injustice as the problem.
-He sees the not too dissimilarly pharisaical practices of many churches today as the problem—practices that keep the “other” at arms length, protected by pressures to hide our brokenness.
+He sees the pharisaical practices of many churches today as the problem—practices that keep the “other” at arms length, protected by pressures to hide our brokenness.
 In many churches you will still hear sermons about gay people going to Hell or that same-sex attraction is a choice.
 This only creates more fear and shame in sexual minorities and pushes them farther away from Christ.
 How do we expect people to get to know Jesus if they are afraid of stepping foot in His house?